dspnavyasri/README.md/README.md

 - Brief overview:  This project aims to perform sentiment analysis on movie reviews using various machine learning classifiers.
 The sentiment analysis involves predicting whether a movie review expresses a positive or negative sentiment based on its text.

-- Data: The dataset used in this project consists of movie reviews with corresponding sentiment labels.
-The data has been preprocessed to remove non-alphabetic characters, convert text to lowercase, tokenize words, remove stopwords, and lemmatize tokens.
-The final dataset has been balanced using oversampling techniques.

-- Technologies Used : Python, Natural Language Processing (NLP), scikit-learn, NLTK

-- Results : Achieved an accuracy of 85% in sentiment classification using a Random Forest classifier.

 ### [High-School-Announcements-Analysis and-Text-Classification](https://github.com/dspnavyasri/High-School-Announcements-Analysis-and-Text-Classification)

 - Brief Overview : Project involves the analysis of announcements made by teachers at a high school.
 The dataset contains information about the announcements, including the title, content, teacher's name, submission time, and category.